Esther Rantzen

 Rantzen has been recognised for her contribution to television and society.
-She was awarded an OBE for services to broadcasting in 1991, a CBE for services to children in 2006, and in the 2015 New Year Honours, was made a Dame for services to children and older people through ChildLine and The Silver Line.
-She is Patron for the charity Operation Encompass and a Trustee for the charity Silver Stories both charities created and run by husband and wife David Carney-Haworth OBE and Elisabeth Carney-Haworth OBE.
+She was awarded an OBE for services to broadcasting in 1991 and a CBE for services to children in 2006, and in the 2015 New Year Honours was made a Dame for services to children and older people through Childline and The Silver Line.
+She is patron for a number of charities, including the charity Operation Encompass, and is a trustee for the charity Silver Stories.

 Early life and family

-Rantzen was born in Berkhamsted, Hertfordshire, England, to Katherine Flora Rantzen (née Leverson, 1911–2005) and Henry Barnato Rantzen (1902–1992).
+Rantzen was born in Berkhamsted, Hertfordshire, England, to Katherine Flora Rantzen (née Leverson, 1911–2005) and Henry Barnato Rantzen (1902–1992), an electrical engineer.
 Her family is Jewish.
 She has one younger sister, Priscilla N. Taylor.
 She attended Buckley Country Day School in New York, leaving in 1950.
-She was educated at North London Collegiate School, an all-girls private school in Edgware, North London.
-She studied English at Somerville College, Oxford, where one of her tutors was Mary Lascelles.
+She was educated at North London Collegiate School, an all-girls independent school in Edgware, North London.
+She studied English at Somerville College, Oxford, where the Principal was Dame Janet Vaughan and one of her tutors was Mary Lascelles.
 At Oxford she performed with the Oxford University Dramatic Society (OUDS), became Secretary of the Experimental Theatre Club (ETC) and joined the Oxford Theatre Group, performing in Oxford and Edinburgh.

-Rantzen was the subject of an episode of Who Do You Think You Are? on 3 September 2008.
+Rantzen was the subject of an episode of Who Do You Think You Are? on 3 September 2008 (series 5 episode 4).
 Her paternal line was traced back, as far as the 1760s, to an established Jewish neighbourhood in Warsaw.
 Tracing Rantzen's forebears was greatly helped by the rarity of the surname "Rantzen" (even in Warsaw) and the survival of records in Warsaw.
 In the late 1850s, her great-great-grandfather emigrated to Britain and settled, as a cap-maker, in Spitalfields, a slum district of London's East End.
-Rantzen's great-grandfather moved to a more comfortable neighbourhood with the help of his brother-in-law, Barney Barnato (born Barnett Isaacs), who had become extremely wealthy as a diamond merchant in South Africa.
+Rantzen's great-grandfather moved to a more comfortable neighbourhood with the help of his brother-in-law, Barney Barnato (born Barnett Isaacs), who had become extremely wealthy as the owner of the Kimberley Diamond Mine in South Africa.
 Her father's middle name was Barnato.
 On her wealthy maternal side, Rantzen's great-grandfather, Montague Leverson, was one of the founders of the West London Synagogue.
 Montague Leverson was the maternal grandfather of British composer Gerald Finzi.
 Rantzen is also related to Ada Leverson, a British writer and friend of Oscar Wilde, who was portrayed by Zoë Wanamaker in the 1997 film Wilde.
 She is first cousin once removed of the novelist and translator Michael Meyer.